 But in more complicated cases, it’s going to be less clear.
 Can the late biller show that it was not through any lack of reasonable diligence that the charges were missed in the original invoice?
 As is always the case in limitations law, where the claimant could not reasonably have discovered the material facts underlying its claim, that claimant may still be entitled to recover, even if more than 2 years after the fact.

 Marika’s practice is focused on resolving complicated business disputes, with an emphasis on disputes relating to the energy industry, including power and renewable energy.
-She has particular expertise handling complex ...
+She has particular experience handling complex ...

 Kyle is a lawyer in the Litigation and Dispute Resolution Group in Calgary, with a practice focused on general commercial litigation.